 A melting pot of modern life and ancient culture, Verona is a tranquil city on a human scale, liveable in every season of the year.
 Year-round, the city offers its inhabitants infinite cultural delights to feast their senses, ranging from small film festivals to grand-scale operas.

 On summer nights, the stage of the Roman Arena comes alive with the annual open-air opera festival (FESTIVAL DELL'OPERA LIRICA) while across the river, at the Roman Theatre, the SHAKESPEARE and VERONA JAZZ FESTIVALS fill the summer nights with poetic words and sounds.
-In spring and autumn, the amphitheatre hosts a variety of rock concerts, while in April the annual VERONA FILM FESTIVAL presents an eclectic mix of international short and feature films not to be missed.
-In September, FestivalBar (an important exhibition of international pop acts) is held at the arena while during the winter months, the Teatro Filarmonico and Teatro Nuovo complete the playbill of concerts, performances and spectacles.
+In spring and autumn, the amphitheatre hosts a variety of rock concerts.
+In September important exhibitions of international pop acts is held at the Arena.
+During the winter months, the Teatro Filarmonico and Teatro Nuovo complete the playbill of concerts, performances and spectacles.

 For those with an athletic bent, the city offers a variety of different sporting pursuits: canoeing on the river; skiing and rock climbing in the nearby Dolomites; sailing, swimming and windsurfing on Lake Garda; and mountain bike and horseback riding in the mountains of Lessinia.
 Verona is also equipped with many sporting facilities: tennis, volleyball and basketball courts, indoor and outdoor swimming pools, soccer fields, cycling tracks, gymnasiums, dance schools and more.
 With two squads in the 1st Division, (Hellas Verona and Chievo Verona), the kick-off at a soccer match at the stadium is an occasion not to be missed for those who want a glimpse of the real Italy.